javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 Let's say we want to make a function `pow(x, n)` that raises `x` to an integer power `n`.
 We assume that `n≥0`.

-That task is quite simple, there's even a `**` operator in JavaScript that can do that, but here we concentrate not on the function itself, but on the development flow, that can be applied to more complex tasks as well.
+That task is just an example: there's `**` operator in JavaScript that can do that, but here we concentrate on the development flow that can be applied to more complex tasks as well.

-Before creating the code of `pow`, we can imagine what the function should do and describe it using BDD.
+Before creating the code of `pow`, we can imagine what the function should do and describe it.

 Such description is called a *specification* or, in short, a spec, and looks like this: